 - Next, with the white icing and #2 piping tip, add two streaks for the hair and let it dry.

-- Once the face is dry, paint a mouth and eye brows with the black food gel color.
+- Once the face is dry, paint the mouth and eyebrows with the black food gel color.

-So my advice to you is always listen to your cookie friends.
-If they tell you to buy a bunch of number eight cookie cutter, do it.
+So my advice to you is always to listen to your cookie friends.
+If they tell you to buy a bunch of number eight cookie cutters, do it.
 You never know when you might need one to make your own little monsters or something else cool with them.